HUDSON RIVER PARK UPDATE REGARDING COVID-19

 - HRPK Community Compost food scrap drop-off sites are closed.

-- Public restrooms at Pier 40 is closed.
+- Second-floor restrooms at Pier 40 are closed

 - As always, biking is prohibited on the esplanades.
 Use the bikeway or walk your bike.

 Now that New York City has reached Phase 3, we are pleased to announce that some facilities have recently re-opened, but with restrictions: